c-bec-k/TitanfallGenesys/02-Equipment.md

 ### Reduced Magazine

 Weapons with a Reduced Magazine either doesn't hold much ammo or it goes through ammo at an alarming rate.
-Either way, this weapon can run out of ammo by spending [TH][TH][TH] (in addition to the normal [DE]).
+Either way, this weapon can run out of ammo by spending [TH][TH][TH] (in addition to the normal [DR]).

 ## Weapons